Columbia Car Accident Lawyers

 Is it usually better to settle a case or take it to trial?

-Many insurance companies will respond to your claim with surprising promptness after your accident.
-They like to catch you in a vulnerable state of mind, hopefully before you are represented by an attorney.
+Many insurance companies will respond to your claim promptly after your accident.
+They like to catch you in a vulnerable state of mind, hopefully before an attorney represents you.
 They will likely claim that their offer is based on their vast experience with claims similar to yours.

 To be clear, you should never accept a settlement offer until you have the advice of an experienced personal injury lawyer.